Kclamberth/ytAuto/README.md

 # Kclamberth/ytAuto

-**ytAuto** is a powerful terminal-based C program designed to automate the task of archiving YouTube videos using `yt-dlp`.
+**ytAuto** is a powerful terminal-based C program designed to automate the task of archiving videos, primarily YouTube, using `yt-dlp`.
 Ideal for running via cron, this tool supports concurrent downloads, change detection, structured directory management, and optional push notifications.

 ## 🚀 Features